Why Is There a Renewed Push for Affordable UK Housing?

 According to the National Housing Federation, England faces a housing crisis.
 There are 8.5 million people unable to access the housing they need.
 At the same time, Knight Frank’s Affordable Housing Report 2024 reveals that 1.2 million households on social housing waiting lists in England cannot afford private rents or access homeownership.

-The ONS notes that in 2024, the median house price in England reached £290,000, which is 7.7 times the median full-time earnings.
+The Office for National Statistics notes that in 2024, the median house price in England reached £290,000, which is 7.7 times the median full-time earnings.
 This affordability ratio has widened sharply since the 1990s, making homeownership increasingly out of reach.

 Industry analyses such as Housing Digital cite poorly resourced local authority planning departments and limited land supply as major systemic constraints.
 Combined with reduced social housing investment and rising construction costs, these pressures have compounded the shortage.